 In the Coastal Communities Challenge, solutions that address one of five resilience sub-topics might be eligible for a partnership with RISE.
 RISE's mission is to catalyze innovation and growth around creative solutions in the areas of sea-level rise, recurrent flooding, and economic resilience.
 Teams must be willing to demonstrate their solutions in the Hampton Roads region of Southeastern Virginia, USA.
 RISE will provide eligible applicants access to data and background information for each sub-topic as well as access to regional subject matter experts.
 Qualifying teams from the Coastal Communities Solver class will have the opportunity to be considered for investment from RISE’s $1 million investment fund.

 Save the Children Prize for Breakthrough Innovations for Children

 Solutions that benefit children or youth in countries where Save the Children works were selected for the Save the Children Prize for Breakthrough Innovations for Children.
 Four Solver teams received a grant of $25,000 per solution and access to in-country Save the Children resources.
 This prize was made possible by Save the Children, which believes every child deserves a healthy start in life, the opportunity to learn, and protection from harm.

 Teachers & Educators Prize

-Up to six Solver teams selected from the Teachers & Educators Challenge will receive a grant of $25,000 per solution.
+Six Solver teams were selected from the Teachers & Educators Challenge to receive a grant of $25,000 per solution.
 This prize is made possible by an anonymous donor.